photo

 3. Use Soothing Products

-Look for skincare with calming ingredients like chamomile, centella asiatica, or panthenol to reduce redness and irritation.
+Look for gentle skin care with calming ingredients like chamomile, centella asiatica, or panthenol to reduce redness and irritation.

 4. Monitor for Unusual Reactions